cpske/ISP/Resources.md

 *The Clean Coder* by Robert Martin.
 A book about habits and practices for a software developer.
 Directly relevant to this course.

-*The Pragmatic Programmer* by Hunt and Thomas.
-[The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf)

 *Practices of an Agile Developer* another classic book.
   * [Quick Reference Card](https://media.pragprog.com/titles/pad/PAD-pulloutcard.pdf) of the practices

 [Building Maintainable Software](http://moka.labunix.uqam.ca/~tremblay/MGL7460/Liens/Building_Maintainable_Software_SIG.pdf) Joost Viser (O'Reilly).
 Free PDF book.

+*The Pragmatic Programmer* by Hunt and Thomas is a classic but a bit out of date; the material is quite similar to *Practices of an Agile Developer* (newer).
+[The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf)